rexrainbow/phaser3-rex-notes/docs/docs/textedit.md

     - Open another text editor, or
     - Call `editor.close()`

-!!! important 'Limitation of text game object'
+!!! important "Limitation of text game object"
     Don't assign *height* property of text game object.
     Because that text input element does not have vertical align setting, text will always align to middle/center.